NCI's Cancer Research Partnerships

 NCI Community Oncology Research Program (NCORP)

-The CNP is designed to reach communities and populations that experience a disproportionate share of the cancer burden: African-Americans, American Indians/Alaska Natives, Hawaiian Natives and other Pacific Islanders, Asians, Hispanics/Latinos, and underserved rural populations.
-CNP grant awards from NCI ensure that communities and populations that experience a disproportionate share of the cancer burden have the resources to address cancer disparities through community-based participation in education, research, and training.
+CNP ensures that communities and populations that experience a disproportionate share of the cancer burden have the resources to address cancer disparities through community-based participatory research, education, and training.